osgeouk/website/fundingguidelines.md

 If you have a project that meets the above requirements then either contact us via the OSGeo:UK mailing list, or via our email account osgeouk 'at' gmail.com.
 Set out briefly why you think your project is eligible for funding, and if we have funds available we will discuss via the mailing list.

+In addition to ad-hoc donations, OSGeo:UK runs [GoFundGeo](gofundgeo.html){:target="_newpage"} annually to funds a range of Open Source Geospatial software projects that will have an impact in the UK which you are welcome to apply for.

 The final decision will be made by the OSGeo:UK committee.

 #### Individuals